Azure Route Server frequently asked questions (FAQ)

 Azure Route Server is a fully managed service that allows you to easily manage routing between your network virtual appliance (NVA) and your virtual network.

-Is Azure Route Server just a VM?
+Is Azure Route Server just a virtual machine?

 How many route servers can I create in a virtual network?